SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625A_Serial.md

 - **Save** / **Load** (save takes precedence over load):

 - **Configuration Save / Configuration Load:** Use the drop-down menus to save or load up to 10 different modem configurations, *0* through *9*.
-  - In the serial version of the driver, the page button **Configuration slots**, which shows the available configuration slots, is not available.
+  - In the serial version of the connector, the page button **Configuration slots**, which shows the available configuration slots, is not available.

 ### Config - Drop and Insert

 On this page, you can configure the Drop and Insert functionality.
 The appropriate parameters should be set according to the framing mode selected on the **Config - Modem** page.
-Note that this page is different from the equivalent page in the SNMP version of the driver.
+Note that this page is different from the equivalent page in the SNMP version of the connector.

 ### Config - BUC / LNB